abhishekkenganal2/React-Advance/README.md

 ### Redux tunck
   - Redux tunck was used in older redux.
   - Go to redux toolkit website, check RTK query Quick start.

+## Chapter 13

+### Types of testing:
+  - unit testing
+  - Integration Testing
+  - End to End Testing - e2e testing

+!!! note
+    We will be using react testing library, which is standard testing library fo react.
+    Also react-testing library uses "Jest" in backend to work, and Jest uses Babel.

+**Installation:**
+  -